hanzopgp/hanzopgp/README.md

 ## Biography :

-I'm currently studying computer science (AI oriented) in Caen, France.
+>I'm currently studying computer science (AI oriented) in Caen, France.
 After completing my bachelor's degree I would like to do a master's degree in AI, and a PhD after that.
 I'm also thinking about a double degree, probably in another science (Mathematics, Physics, Biology).
+Indeed, I would really like to work in research.
+My goal is to work somewhere between Neuroscience, Biology, Computer science ... in companies such as Neuralink.
 I'm sharing some school or personnal projects here so I can keep track of my evolution.
 My next personnal projects will probably be about genetic algorithms or perceptron.
 I also want to learn more about Clean code and architecture to become a better developper.

 ### Hobbies :